tomtana/ar_tracker/README.md

 What is this package for?
 - Reliably tracking a single fiducial maker
 - very high framerates: tested on an 2048x1080 image with 35fps at 10% CPU usage
-- being suitable for outdoor environments with changing illumination conditions due to the adaptive thresholding of ART5
+- suitable for outdoor environments with changing illumination conditions due to the adaptive thresholding of ART5
 - detecting multiple markers and selecting one out of them for high speed tracking

 How is this achieved?